AlanMorel/deimos/README.md

 ## Commands

-`yarn dev` : Start and watch the server
+`pnpm dev` : Start and watch the server

-`yarn start` : Compile and start the server
+`pnpm start` : Compile and start the server

-`yarn lint` : Run the linter
+`pnpm lint` : Run the linter

 ## Community